 When it comes to your home’s electrical system, safety is non-negotiable, and Eaton makes it a top priority.
 This brand is recognized for integrating advanced safety features directly into its products to help prevent common electrical hazards.
 Their outlets are designed to protect you and your family, reinforcing the idea that matching devices to their outlets is critical for both function and safety.
 By choosing Eaton, you’re opting for a brand that puts protective engineering at the forefront, giving you an extra layer of confidence in your home’s electrical setup.

-How Much Do 110 Outlets Cost?
+How Much Does a 110 Volt Outlet Cost?

 Figuring out the cost of a new 110 outlet involves more than just the price of the hardware.
 The final price tag depends on the type of outlet you choose, its specific features, and the cost of professional installation.
 While you can buy a basic outlet for just a few dollars, the total investment includes ensuring it’s installed safely and correctly by a qualified electrician.
 Let’s break down what you can expect to pay for both the parts and the labor.